Exhibit: The Cheez-It Boxes of Professor King Talks: William Davies King and Rebecca Falkoff Staged Reading: Collections of Nothing More or Less

-King’s Cheez-It box collection will be on exhibit in the Crowell Reading Room (HSSB 6028) from 10 am to 4 pm.
+King’s Cheez-It box collection will be on exhibit in the Crowell Reading Room (HSSB 6028).

 The Creative Edge of Collecting